In Ireland before the famine, potatoes, with some milk and pigs could support a population density approaching 10 people per hectare (1).

 We may also be betting too much on “scientific” agriculture.
 By “scientific” I mean agriculture that attracts research funding.
-I got caught between advocates of gardening, permaculture, horticulture recently and three “scientific” professors from the UK Biotechnology and Biological Sciences Research Council.
+I got caught between advocates of gardening, permaculture, horticulture recently and three “scientific” professors from Rothamstead Research and the UK Biotechnology and Biological Sciences Research Council.
 I characterise the gardeners as “the amateurs” and the professors as “the scientists”.
-Starting with claims the “gardening can’t feed the world” from one the professors I found none of the professors knew anything much on the topic.
+Starting with claims the “gardening can’t feed the world” from one the professors I found none of the professors knew anything much about the topic.

 Subsequently, I came across a report published by the World Food Programme Malawi, Low Input Food and Nutrition.

 This contrasts with a recent Foresight Report, The Future of Food and Farming: Challenges and choices for global sustainability published by the UK Government Office for Science.